dietWall/arm_none_eabi_dockerimage/README.md

 --uid [UID] : provides a uid for the docker image, default is the currently logged in user
 --gid [UID] : provides a group id for the docker image, default is the currently logged in user

-## Operations:
+## Other Operations:
 --build: builds the image
 --stop: stops all container with the default (or provided with --tag) tag
+--test: starts a pytest process that compiles a small application in the container (container must be already running!)

 The Image can be reused in different repositories by copying template/devcontainer.json to <your-repo-root>/.devcontainer/devcontainer.json